How to implement conditional (if/else) dynamic display of content and layout in a template?

 {% endarchiveParams %}

-Here we show how to display specific promotional text or video player based on a custom fieldis_special_offerandproduct_videoby the value, to determine whether to display specific promotional text or video player.
+Here we show how to display specific promotional text or video players based on custom fields.is_special_offerandproduct_videoBased on the value, it determines whether to display specific promotional text or video players.

-5. of the smart display of pagination componentsPage navigation is meaningful only when the content needs to be displayed over multiple pages.
-If there is only one page of content, pagination is not necessary.
-This can also be easily achieved:if/elseEasily implemented:
+5. Intelligent display of pagination componentsPage navigation is only meaningful when the content needs to be displayed on multiple pages.
+If there is only one page of content, there is no need to display pagination.
+This can also be achieved byif/elseeasily implement:

 {% pagination pages with show="5" %}